google/arolla/arolla/serialization_codecs/README.md

   }
 ```

-Here the text `signature_spec` is represented by
+In this case, the operator's signature specification is stored within the
 `ValueProto.Extensions[OperatorV1Proto.extension].lambda_operator.signature_spec`
-field, and the default values for the signature are represented by back
+field.
+Default values for this signature are referenced via
-references in `ValueProto.input_value_indices`.
+`ValueProto.input_value_indices`.

-# How to add serialization for a new value type?
+# Notes on supporting serialization for a new value type

-1. We expect that all new codecs and value types should have exhaustive
+1. All new codecs and value types should undergo comprehensive unit testing to
+    verify functionality, prevent vulnerabilities, including specific tests to
-    unit-tests, including the tests for decoder error messages.
+    validate decoder error messages.

-    At this moment, most of tests are implemented in Python.
-Please check
+    Currently, most tests are implemented in Python.
+Please check the
-    directory: py/arolla/s11n/testing
+    py/arolla/s11n/testing directory.

-2. If you want to support a new value type, you should either create a new
+2. To support a new value type, you have two options: create a new codec or
-    codec or extend an existing one.
-Modifying an existing codec is preferable
+    extend an existing one.
+Modifying an existing codec is the preferred
-    if the new type is similar to one of the existing.
-For example, UINT32 could
+    approach when the new type closely resembles one of the already supported
-    be serialized with scalars and OPTIONAL_UINT32 with optionals.
+    types.
+For example, UINT32 could be serialized alongside other scalar types,
+    while OPTIONAL_UINT32 would be grouped with other optional types.

-    Another factor to consider is the binary size and modularity.
-For example,
+    An additional consideration is the impact on binary size and modularity.
+For
-    it might be more desirable to have a separate codec for ForestModelOperator,
+    instance, having a dedicated codec for `ForestModelOperator` could be
-    so clients who don't need decision forest evaluation and who care about the
+    advantageous for clients who don't require decision forest evaluation and
-    binary size, could disable it.

-3. Add a new value case to the codec's proto message.
+    prioritize smaller binaries.
+This approach allows them to disable the
+    corresponding code and reduce the overall size of their application.

-    Even if you extend serialization for a type that was already supported, it
+3. Even when extending serialization for an already supported type, it can be
-    is still preferable to create a new value case.
-By doing so, you avoid
+    beneficial to create a new oneof case.
+This approach helps mitigate
-    potential issues related to the partial message deserialization, when a new
+    potential issues with partial message deserialization, particularly when a
-    encoder adds a field, that old decoders ignore.
+    newer encoder version introduces fields that older decoders are not designed
+    to handle.

-    NOTE: When you implement serialization for a new value type, please also
+4. When implementing serialization for a new value type, remember to also
     implement serialization for the corresponding qtype.
-Currently we assume
+Currently, the
-    that an encoder that implements a value serialization also knows how to
+    assumption is that an encoder capable of serializing a value also knows how
-    serialize value's qtype.
+    to value's qtype.

-4. Implement encoding/decoding in `serialization_codecs`, e.g.
-    `serialization_codecs/generic/{*_coded.proto,encoder/*,decoder/*}`.

-5. Please add a new rule to `serialization/encode.cc`, and value-decoder
-    registration to `py/arolla/s11n/clib_clif_aux.h`, if needed.

-## Existing codecs

-*   operator_{encoder,decoder} -- codec for EXPR operator serialization (like
-    RegisteredOperator or LambdaOperator; cl/337047607)
-*   optional_{encoder,decoder} -- codec for optional values and corresponding
-    qtypes (cl/337330520)
-*   scalar_{encoder,decoder} -- codec for scalar values and corresponding qtypes
-    (cl/337269038)
-*   tuple_{encoder,decoder} -- codec for tuples and tuple qtypes (cl/337460656)